BE THE FIRST TO DISCOVER A FUTURE ART STAR

 The Financial Times

 Collecting work by emerging artists is the best way to begin investing in art.
-Following the huge success of Parts I, II and III of our Invest in Art series, our Chief Curator Rebecca Wilson has chosen 15 new emerging artists of great promise from around the world.
+Following the huge success of Parts I, II, III and IV of our Invest in Art series, our Chief Curator Rebecca Wilson has chosen 12 new emerging artists of great promise from around the world.

 "Works by emerging artists have the potential to increase in value and they are also much more affordable than "brand name" artists’ works.